Boolean logic is the fancy language databases use to search. Boolean operators connect your keywords together.

 OR links together related concepts or synonyms.
 This tells the database that any or all search terms can be present in the results.

-For example: you might be interested in "molecular pharming" OR "molecular farming" OR biopharming
+For example: you might be interested in mindfulness OR mbt

 NOT is used to exclude certain words or phrases from a search.